-Kevin R Foster, the City College of New York, CUNY
+Kevin R Foster, the Colin Powell School at the City College of New York, CUNY

-Fall 2018
+Fall 2020

 Why these lecture notes?
 What is the value added over the textbook?
 In my experience, econometrics textbooks are a great resource for "how" but not so useful for "why".
 The textbook tells you how to perform various analyses but the motivation is left exogenous.
 Of course for many students the motivation is simply to get a grade in a class, but I hope that I can convince you to be genuinely curious.